 Electricity

-Repair category 1
+Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Notes There are dated consumer units within the roof space area and also to the garage and the systems should be checked as a precaution by a registered electrician and upgraded if necessary.
+The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-One or two older style components were noted and future upgrading may be required, however, we have been advised that electric safety checks have been carried out in recent years.